AI-Camp-Sprouts-AI/NaturalLangToSQL/docs/database_connector help.md

 If you don't already have it, run `pip install psycopg2` or `pip install psycopg2-binary`
 You may have to replace `pip` with `pip3` if the former does not work.

-3a. **Obtain access to a PostgreSQL server**
+3. a. **Obtain access to a PostgreSQL server**
 These functions were designed specifically around Supabase's hosted database.
 You may need to alter the connection details to fit your needs.

-3b. **Obtain connection details**
+3. b. **Obtain connection details**
 If you are using a PostgreSQL database hosted by Supabase, you'll need the database name, username, password, hostname, and port (optional) to connect to the database.
 It is recommended that you keep these details secret by placing them in a hidden .env file in the same directory.

 4. **Import the functions**
 Import the functions like you would import anything else in Python, by placing this line at the top of your file: `import database_connector`.
 If you are experiencing difficulties with importing, try this instead:
 `import os, sys`
 `sys.path.append(os.path.join(os.path.dirname(os.path.abspath(__file__)), '..'))`
 `from database_connector import *`